 The Revenue Attribution Problem in B2B Services

 For Australian B2B service providers, revenue attribution has become a dangerous guessing game.
-Marketing teams invest in campaigns, channels, and content, but when asked which investments actually drove revenue, the answer is often a mix of intuition, last‑click credit, and spreadsheet gymnastics.
-This attribution gap distorts investment decisions, erodes marketing ROI, and leaves growth leaders flying blind.
+Marketing teams invest in campaigns, channels, and content, but when asked which investments actually drove revenue, the answer is often a mix of intuition, last-click credit, and spreadsheet gymnastics.
+This attribution gap can distort investment decisions, erode marketing ROI, and leave growth leaders flying blind.

 Why Attribution Gaps Distort Investment Decisions

 Revenue attribution is the process of linking revenue outcomes to the marketing and sales activities that influenced them.
-In B2B services, where sales cycles are long, buying committees are large, and touchpoints are numerous, attribution is inherently complex.
-Most B2B teams default to simple models, last‑click, first‑touch, or equal‑weight that ignore the multi‑touch reality of modern B2B buying.
+In B2B services, attribution is inherently complex due to multiple stakeholders and touchpoints.
+Most teams default to simplified models such as last-click or first-touch, which fail to reflect how decisions are actually made.

 The Multi-Touch Reality vs. Single-Touch Reporting